vagnes/gradymcgradeface/README.md

 # Grady McGradeface

 Grady McGradeface checks a CSV file for student numbers and calculate how many passed and who failed.
-It supports calculation in points and percentages.
+It supports calculation in points and percentages in addition to calculating the culmination of points or the average of percentages.

-It treats cells that have a string (for example "absent") as errors that you can set as a failing condition as well.
+It treats cells that have a string (for example "absent") as a "non-conforming field", hence it is treated as zero-values.

 A "test.csv" file has been supplied to demonstrate its use.